Koomba19/pitch-and-fix-hackathon-jacob-pollock/Bug-Documentation.md

   That's unnecessary and I'll be removing comments like that as I move through.

 ## Thursday 5/1
-How in the heck did this happen!
-Need to get back to work
+### How in the heck did multiple days go by without progress!
+Need to get back to work.
 - After a lot of misunderstanding.
 I added a favicon to cart, product-detail, and index.html.
 - For some reason the subscribe thing works fine on index.html.
 Must investigate further to see if there's anything janky in the code.
 - Added Todo List.md, realized that I put a space in it like a jerk, fixed it to say todo-list.md